Ibexian/EastMeetsKitchen/_posts/2016-05-17-trader-joes-japanese-fried-rice.md

 1. In a large pan, heat olive oil on medium-high heat.
 2. Add in shredded carrots and chicken and sauté for 1-2 minutes.
 3. Add in the seaweed and edamame and sauté again for 2 minutes.
 Add in a little water for steam.
 4. Add in the rice, sesame oil, soy sauce, mirin and white pepper.
-Fry for another 2-3 minutes, or until the rice absorbs all the sauce and the ingredients are incorporated.
+Fry for another 2-3 minutes, or until the rice absorbs all the flavorings and the ingredients are incorporated.

 </figure>